angulardart/site-angulardart/src/angular/glossary.md

 ## Zone
 <div class="l-sub-section" markdown="1">
-  Zones are a mechanism for encapsulating and intercepting a Dart application's asynchronous activity.
+  Zones are a mechanism for encapsulating and intercepting a Dart app's asynchronous activity.

   Read more about zones in [this article][zones].